At-Scale Data Movement,

 The software runs on standard server hardware (both x86_86/amd64 and aarch64 CPUs supported) with Linux OS and delivers 10X or more the performance than the typical commercial or freeware counterparts.
 Zettar does not employ marketing hot-air – we don’t need to.
-Please see the Company, Publications for publications from various supercomputing centers and U.S. DOE ESnet.
+Please see the Company, Publications for publications from various super-computing centers, U.S. DOE ESnet, and prestigious business publications.

 The Zettar zx has some very important core attributes.
 It is: